 - 2003 Bali Concord II for the establishment of an ASEAN Community.

 - 2007 Cebu Declaration, to accelerate the establishment of the ASEAN Community by 2015.

-- 2008 ASEAN Charter comes into force and becomes a legally binding agreement.
+- 2008 ASEAN Charter came into force and became a legally binding agreement.

 - 2015 Launch of ASEAN Community